 Harris & Harris Group incorporated under the laws of the state of New York in August 1981.
 In 1983, we completed an initial public offering ("IPO").
 In 1984, we divested all of our assets except Otisville BioTech, Inc., and became a financial services company with the investment in Otisville as the initial focus of our business activity.

-In 1992, we registered as an investment company under the 1940 Act, commencing operations as a closed-end, non-diversified investment company.
+In 1992, we registered as an investment company under the Investment Company Act of 1940, the "1940 Act", commencing operations as a closed-end, non-diversified investment company.
 In 1995, we elected to become a BDC subject to the provisions of Sections 55 through 65 of the 1940 Act.

 Harris & Harris Group has been investing in companies with proprietary technology since 1983.
 For most of our history, we were a very small firm that invested in and helped develop early stage businesses, particularly ones founded on proprietary intellectual property.